Madaniarias/Habit-Tracker-App/PROJECT/readme.md

       self.ids.progressbar.value = self.progress_amount
       self.ids.percent_label.text = f"{self.progress_amount}%"
 ```
-This piece of code from the class MainScreen aids in displaying the percentage of overall completion of habits for the user, connecting the checkboxes to progress bar and percent label.
+The checkbox_click method from the class MainScreen aids in displaying the percentage of overall completion of habits for the user, connecting the checkboxes to progress bar and percent label.
 There are 2 arguments in the function: value and habits.
 Value is the state of the checkbox (True or False), and habits is an integer that specifies which habit the checkbox belongs to.
 The check state of the checkbox is stored in a list called self.checks, which is initialized to [0, 0, 0, 0, 0] in the init method.
 If the checkbox is checked (value = True), the corresponding element in the self.checks list is set to 1 and the progress_amount variable is incremented by 20.
 If checkbox is unchecked (value = False), the corresponding element in the self.checks list is set to 0 and the progress_amount variable is decremented by 20.
 This will update the progress bar value and label with the new progress_amount.
 This tracking system provides a simple and intuitive way for users to track their progress towards completing habits and complies with the succes criteria established by the user.
 Additionally, by using a progress bar and label to display the percentage, users can quickly see how close they are to achieving their goals.

 #### SAVE PROGRESS IN DATABASE